Another Celebration In The Bank

 Proverbs 3:5-6, “Trust in the Lord with all thine heart; and lean not unto thine own understanding.
 In all thy ways acknowledge him, and he shall direct thy paths.”

-Dr. James L. Snyder lives in Ocala, with the Gracious Mistress of the Parsonage.
-He can be reached at 352-216-3025, or email james snyder51@gmail.com. www.jamessnyder ministries.com.
+Dr. James L. Snyder lives in Ocala, FL with the Gracious Mistress of the Parsonage.
+Telephone 1-352-216-3025, e-mail jamessnyder51@gmail.com, website www.jamessnyder ministries.com.

 (0) comments